Solo Travel is a Feminist Issue

 Unless you happen to meet a psycho who gives you no chance of survival – which happens at home, more than it does abroad.

 And anyway, I’ll bet you that New Zealand is on most, if not all of these lists.
-Statistically and factually, it’s a safe place, which I’m sure was one of the considerations Grace Millane took in when she decided to travel there.
+Statistically and factually, it’s a safe place, which was probably one of the considerations Grace Millane took in when she decided to travel there.

 Is this usually well-meaning travel advice just another way to try and control women?
 To use fear to tell them where to go so they won’t get raped and murdered?